Bert Thompson Pioneer Award for Faith-Based Community and Restorative Justice

 Bert Thompson Pioneer Award

-The National Conference on Restorative Justice will honor the memory of Bert Thompson with an award in his name.
+The National Association of Community and Restorative Justice will honor the memory of Bert Thompson with an award in his name.
 The award shall recognize individuals who embody the characteristics that Bert Thompson brought to his work to broaden the application of community and restorative justice principles and practices.